adam-p/yesterday-i-learned/random.md

 * [Winter and all-season tires cannot be mixed](http://www.tirerack.com/tires/tiretech/techpage.jsp?techid=136)
 * "ise" are generally verbs, while "ice" are the noun equivalents of those words. (e.g. advice, practice)
 * Both "Rosetta" and "Rashid" origiinated  from the Coptic (Egyptian) word "Trashit," which was (also) a place name.
+* Saudi Arabia has the [fourth highest military expenditure in the world](http://en.wikipedia.org/wiki/List_of_countries_by_military_expenditures), but still just 10% of the US'.
+* [Kingdom of] Saudi Arabia happens to mean the kingdom of Muhammad ibn Saud, well, a king from... wait for it... [the house of Saud](http://en.wikipedia.org/wiki/House_of_Saud).
+* [The state of Virginia](http://en.wikipedia.org/wiki/Virginia) was the most populous state during the 1800s, and was the state with the most presidents (7).
+* The [USS Monitor](http://en.wikipedia.org/wiki/USS_Monitor), the ugliest warship at the time, had 47 patentable inventions that made it the best warship at the time.
+Then, because of how good it was, it was lost at sea just a year after it was laid down.
+* Ulysses is derived from *Ulixes*, the Latin name for Odysseus, a character in ancient Greek literature.
+* Coincidentally, [Homer](http://en.wikipedia.org/wiki/Homer), an author, wrote a poem about Odysseus.
+* [Homie](http://en.wikipedia.org/wiki/African_American_Vernacular_English) did not come from the word *Homer*.
+* [Muhammad is not depicted](http://en.wikipedia.org/wiki/Depictions_of_Muhammad) because Muslims are concerned with idoltry, including idoltry of their own prophets.
+* Non-Muslims are prohibited from entering [Mecca](http://en.wikipedia.org/wiki/Mecca), where Muslim pilgrims jostle for a chance to kiss the [Black Stone](http://en.wikipedia.org/wiki/Black_Stone), an Islamic relic which, according to Muslim tradition, dates back to the time of Adam and Eve (making Adam and Eve about 400 years old).
+* Meteorites are meteors that reach the ground.
+* The American civil war began because white people in the Southern states wanted slavery but the North did not.
+To this day, some black people still hate white people for having this war, AFAIK.
+* Bats are [hosts](http://en.wikipedia.org/wiki/Natural_reservoir) for many viruses that affect primates, including the ebolavirus, rabies, and SARS.
+* Unlike smallpox, [the SARS coronavirus has not been eradicated in the wild](http://en.wikipedia.org/wiki/Severe_acute_respiratory_syndrome#Epidemiology).
+It is obvious, after learning that smallpox is the [only human infectious disease to have been eradicated](http://en.wikipedia.org/wiki/Smallpox).
+* [Some sites](http://gaming.stackexchange.com/questions/191981/why-does-steam-keep-asking-if-im-over-18) always ask for the user's age, to avoid liability of a young user visiting the page while an older user is logged in.

 [ansible]: https://galaxy.ansible.com/intro
 [autos]: https://ca.autos.yahoo.com/news/the-car-colours-bird-droppings-love-most-143754680.html